Terra Nova (TV series): Critical reception

 Early reviews indicated much promise in the series.
 In June 2011, Terra Nova was one of eight honorees in the Most Exciting New Series category at the Critics' Choice Television Awards, voted by journalists who had seen the pilots.
 The Pittsburgh Post-Gazette compared it to Outcasts.
 The Los Angeles Times wrote: "Easily the most exciting show of the fall season, Fox's Terra Nova has such obvious, instant and demographically diverse appeal."
-The New York Post called it "Good family fun", while USA Today wrote, "What matters are the dinosaurs, who – particularly in the first hour – are as convincing and startling as TV has ever offered, roaming a gorgeous, CGI-enhanced terrain."
+USA Today wrote, "What matters are the dinosaurs, who – particularly in the first hour – are as convincing and startling as TV has ever offered, roaming a gorgeous, CGI-enhanced terrain."
 The Wall Street Journal wrote: "Terra Nova leaves ye olde cheap-set series in the dust with production values that make each episode look cinematic."
 The Washington Post wrote, "Literally the biggest thing on TV this fall, Terra Nova has it all: time travel, misguided utopianism, 'Swiss Family Robinson'–style cohesion and lots of hungry dinosaurs.
 It's all pretty dazzling."

 Mid-season reviews were highly critical.
 Mark A. Perigard of the Boston Herald said that the series was Stargate Universe by Dr. Seuss.
 Sam Wollaston of The Guardian stated that there was only one interesting character and that "A lot of the fault lies with what they have to say to each other.
 The script is as corny and cheesy as a family-sized portion of cheesy corn nachos."
 New York magazine reviewer Chadwick Matlin vowed never to watch the show again, saying "Sure, the premise had promise, but even masochists like us can only take so much."
 But by the finale in December things had turned around again where critics were mostly pleased and enthusiastic.
 Entertainment Weekly called the season finale "exciting".

 On Metacritic the series has a weighted average score of 64% based on reviews from 28 critics, indicating "generally favorable reviews".

 On Rotten Tomatoes the series has an approval rating of 62% based on reviews from 55 critics.
 The site's consensus is: "The excessive exposition can be a lot to keep up with, but Terra Nova boasts appealing visuals and the potential to be a truly compelling series."